What is LinkedIn?

 Building a Profile

-Your Brand is the way in which you would like others to perceive you based on your online profile.
+Your online brand is the way in which you would like others to perceive you based on your online profile.
 This is not just words on the page, but the atmosphere you’re trying to create.
 Think of the following questions:

 What are you known for?
 What do you want to be known for?

-Your answer to these questions makes up your professional self.
+Your answers to these questions make up how you represent your professional self online.
 Let this “professional self” be the guide as you work through what to highlight on your LinkedIn account.

 PROFILE BASICS